ammerscm68/LED-Matrix-Rolling-Clock-with-ESP8266/README.md

 Or changing over Webinterface right bottom of the root site. <br>
 <br>
 If the WiFi Password on the Router has already been Changed, wait <br>
-until a dot flashes in the bottom right Corner of the Display and <br>
+until a Matrix Dot flashes in the bottom right Corner of the Display and <br>
 then Press the Button continuously until the Clock resets.<br>

 <br>